Keep Your Custom Apparel Looking Great

 Chemicals to Avoid

-Bleach causes fibres to break down, so avoid it when laundering your custom-made apparel.
+Bleach causes fibres to break down, so avoid it when laundering your custom made apparel.
 Traditional chlorine bleach and colour-safe bleaches are both off limits.
-Heat-transfer designs and screen prints can't stand up to these chemicals.
+Custom printed apparel designs can't stand up to these chemicals.
 They can become discoloured and faded when they come into contact with them.

 Wash Your Clothes Inside Out